Dundas Street: Public transit

 In Toronto, Dundas Street is served by the Toronto Transit Commission (TTC) 505 Dundas between Broadview Avenue and its eastern intersection with Bloor Street at Dundas West station.
 Between Dundas West station and just after its second intersection with Bloor Street at Kipling station it is served by the TTC bus route 40 Junction-Dundas West bus.
 Beyond Kipling station, it is served by various TTC bus routes.

-Through Mississauga, it is served by the MiWay bus routes 1/1C and 101/101A starting from the Kipling Bus Terminal next to Kipling station.
+Through Mississauga, it is served by the MiWay bus routes 1 and 101 starting from the Kipling Bus Terminal next to Kipling station.
 In Oakville, the Oakville Transit bus route 5 runs on Dundas street between the border with Mississauga and Highway 407.
 In Burlington, Dundas Street has no dedicated transit route and only has transit service until Guelph Line with the Burlington Transit bus routes 2, 3, 6, and 11 and Oakville Transit bus route 5 all providing service along different sections of the street.
 In Hamilton, Dundas Street is served by the Hamilton Street Railway bus route 18 through Waterdown.

-Bus Rapid Transit
+Bus rapid transit

 The Dundas Street bus rapid transit (Dundas BRT) is a proposed bus rapid transit (BRT) corridor proposed by Metrolinx that would run along Dundas Street from the Kipling Bus Terminal, which connects to Line 2 Bloor–Danforth in Etobicoke, Toronto to Highway 6 in Waterdown, Hamilton.
 The project is part of the regional transportation plan The Big Move.

 In London, the under construction East London Link BRT line, being built by the City Of London will use Dundas Street for part of its route from Ontario Street to Highbury Avenue.
 The Dundas Street segment is set to open in the summer of 2025.
 This project is being built as part of the London Rapid Transit plan.